chenmzh/Knowledgebase/Sometime we also organize knowledge/Mathematical Modeling of Biology/Mathmatical Modelling.md

    + Assumption: quasi-steady state $\rightarrow$ the substrate is in excess, i.e the enzyme is saturated but total concentration is constant; the complex formation step is not the rate-limiting step, i.e it reaches the steady state much faster than the 2nd step
    + $\frac{d[P]}{dt}=v_m\frac{[S]}{[S]+K_M}$, $v_m = k_2[E]_T$, $K_M = \frac{k_{-1}+k_2}{k_1}$
-   + limitation: coopertivity, inhibition, not valid if substrate and enzyme are of similar concentrations
+   + limitation: cooperativity, inhibition, not valid if substrate and enzyme are of similar concentrations

    Goldbeter-Koshlan approximation: $\ce{X<-->[K_{M1},E_1][K_{M2},E_2]X_p}$

    + Assumption: a steady-state solution for a 2-state biological system.
-In this system, the interconversion between these two states is performed by two enzymes with opposing effect. [ref](https://en.wikipedia.org/wiki/Goldbeter–Koshland_kinetics) Both the forward the backward reactions can be described with MM equantion.
+In this system, the interconversion between these two states is performed by two enzymes with opposing effect. [ref](https://en.wikipedia.org/wiki/Goldbeter–Koshland_kinetics) Both the forward the backward reactions can be described with MM equation.
 The total concentration of X+Xp is constant.
    + $\frac{d[X_p]}{dt} = u_1\frac{[X]_T - [X_p]}{K_{M1}+[X]_T-[X_p]} - u_2\frac{[X_p]}{K_{M2}+{X_p}}$, from the steady state solution, $\frac{[X_p]}{[X]_T}=\frac{2u_1J_2}{B + \sqrt{B^2-4(u_2-u_1)u_1J_2}}$, where $B = u_2 - u_1 + J_1u_2+J_2u_1$ and $J_1 = \frac{K_{M1}}{[X]_T}, J_2 = \frac{K_{M2}}{[X]_T}$
    + Limitation: assumptions for MM eqn should be applicable i.e saturated enzymes